Bubblbu/smw/README.md

 ### Credits

-I want to thank my ADHD for providing the nervous energy and urge to procrastinate which made this undertaking possible.
-Unfortunately...
+Mostly, I want to thank my ADHD for providing the nervous energy and urge to procrastinate which made this undertaking possible.

 ## License